growthbook/gb-find-code-refs/docs/CONFIGURATION.md

   -h, --help                       help for gb-find-code-refs

-  -i, --ignoreServiceErrors        If enabled, the scanner will terminate with exit code 0 when the LaunchDarkly API is unreachable or returns an unexpected response.

   -l, --lookback int               Sets the number of git commits to search in history for whether a feature flag was removed from code.
 May be set to 0 to disabled this feature.
 Setting this option to a high value will increase search time. (default 10)

   -o, --outDir string              If provided, will output the JSON file containing all code references to this directory.
 Otherwise, will output JSON file to current working directory.